Wollongong - East

 Wollongong - East features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households account for 49.7% of all households, including 11.0% couples with children, 31.0% couples without children, and 6.6% single parent families.
-Non-family households constitute the remaining 50.3%, with lone person households at 39.4% and group households comprising 10.9%.
+Non-family households constitute the remaining 50.3%, with lone person households making up 39.4% and group households comprising 10.9%.
 The median household size is 1.9 people, which is smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households